-The first gothic castle probably had the form of a residential and defensive tower.
+The first Gothic castle probably had the form of a residential and defensive tower surrounded by wood and earth fortifications.
 Renaissance castle from the sixteenth century consisted of four wings of buildings with an arcaded courtyard in the middle and massive, cylindrical towers in the corners.
 The central entrance led through a six-story tower in the north wing.
 In the eastern part of the castle there was a so-called a great hall, intended for meetings during the palatinate of Juraj Thurzo.
 In the northern wing there was a castle treasury, which the Esterházy family later changed into a chapel.

 Currently, the castle houses the State Archives in Bytča, while the Wedding Palace belongs to the Považsky Museum in Žilina.
 At the end of 2009, the castle was re-opened for tourists after the renovation, but due to the fact that its seats have various types of state institutions, only part of its interior is open to the public.